huggingface/hub-docs/docs/hub/security-pickle.md

 Don’t worry too much about the instructions for now, just know that the [pickletools](https://docs.python.org/3/library/pickletools.html) module is very useful for analyzing pickles.
 It allows you to read the instructions in the file ***without*** executing any code.

 Pickle is not simply a serialization protocol, it allows more flexibility by giving the ability to users to run python code at de-serialization time.
-Doesn’t sound good, does it ?
+Doesn’t sound good, does it?

-## Why is it dangerous ?
+## Why is it dangerous?

 As we’ve stated above, de-serializing pickle means that code can be executed.
-But this comes with certain limitations : you can only reference functions and classes from the top level module ; you cannot embed them in the pickle file itself.
+But this comes with certain limitations: you can only reference functions and classes from the top level module; you cannot embed them in the pickle file itself.

-Back to the drawing board :
+Back to the drawing board:

 ```python
 import pickle